rdbada/rdbada/README.md

 ### Examples

-Here’s how you can use OmniOne in your project:
+Here’s how you can use OmniOne Digital ID in your project:

 - **Integrating with a Web Application**: OmniOne can be integrated into a web application to enable users to authenticate using their DIDs.
 - **Cross-Chain DID Resolution**: Utilize OmniOne's interoperability features to resolve DIDs across different blockchain networks.

 ### Contributing

 We welcome and appreciate contributions from the community!
-To contribute to OmniOne:
+To contribute to OmniOne Digital ID:

 1. Fork the repository.
 2. Create a new branch (`git checkout -b feature/your-feature`).